 - a.
 Senators who are rightfully able to vote will be able to speak in debate on the floor. - b.
 The following people or their designees will be allowed as much time before the Senate as is necessary to present items germane to their administrations, and will have a total of five minutes each to yield to other speakers, so long as the presentation remains germane to the administration of the yielding individual. - i.
 The President, Vice President, and Treasurer of the Student Body - ii.
-The President-elect, Vice President-elect, and Treasurer-elect of the Student Body

-- iii.
-Any Student Government Cabinet Chair, Cabinet Director, or Agency Chair - iv.
+The President-elect, Vice President-elect, and Treasurer-elect of the Student Body - iii.
+Any Student Government Cabinet Chair, Cabinet Director, Executive Secretary, or Agency Head - iv.
 The President and President Pro Tempore of the Senate, - v.
 Any Justice of the Supreme Court of the Student Body - vi.
-The Chair of the Honor Court of the Student Body - vii.
-Any University Administrative Officer or Dean. - viii.
+Any University Administrative Officer or Dean. - vii.
 The Senate Parliamentarian - c.
-Any committee of the Senate will be allowed as much time before the Senate as is necessary to report on the activities of the committee and to make recommendations to the Senate germane to the purview of the committee.
+Any committee of the Senate will be allowed as much time before the Senate as is necessary to report on the activities of the committee and to make recommendations to the Senate germane to the purview of the committee. - d.
+Senators who are declared absent during a meeting in accordance with Rule I § (1)(b)(viii) revoke all floor privileges granted under this rule for the remainder of said meeting.